- Latin Name- Viburnum Dentatum Hardy Planting Zone- 3-8 Mature Height- 6-15 ft Width- 6-5 ft Sun or Shade- Full Sun

 Arrow Wood Viburnum Live Stakes is a great addition to any landscape

 Arrow Wood Viburnum Live Stakes also knew as Viburnum Dentatum.

 Arrowood Viburnum — More frequently known by Arrowwood Viburnum this variety of the viburnum family is best suited for hedges or windbreaks.
 The full height of 15 feet can be equally matched by the same in width at shrubs full maturity.
-Glossy deep green leaves will be replaced with a brilliant fall color of red in the autumn.
-The flowers of the bush that appear in the spring will be followed by a deep bluish, purple fruit late in the year.
-Those berries will ripen in the fall bringing food to the wildlife that is drawn to its branches.
+Glossy deep green leaves replace with a brilliant fall color of red in the autumn.
+The flowers of the bush that appear in the spring followed by a deep bluish, purple fruit late in the year, Those berries will ripen in the fall bringing food to the wildlife drawn to its branches.
 Growth is at a medium rate supplying a dense, thick bush making the Arrowood viburnum a perfect choice for privacy.
-While it’s shallow roots can be susceptible to drought, the viburnum is remarkably adaptable to most soil conditions.
-An ideal choice for planting alone, in groups, or as filler in a taller hedge row.
+While it’s shallow roots can be susceptible to drought, the viburnum is remarkably adaptable to most soil conditions; An ideal choice for planting alone, in groups, or as filler in a taller hedgerow.